liferooter/textpieces/README.md

     <img alt="Screenshot" src="screenshots/screenshot.png"/>
 </p>

+# State of the project

+The project was rewritten from scratch and moved to [a new repository](https://gitlab.com/liferooter/textpieces).
+This repository will never receive updates.

+# What is it?

-Small tool for quick text transformations such as checksums, encoding, decoding and so on.
+Text Pieces is a small tool for quick text transformations such as checksums, encoding, decoding and so on.
 Written in Vala for GNOME desktop in the hope to be useful.

 # Features
 - Base64 encoding and decoding